-These bath fizzies only require five ingredients, most of which you can grab at the dollar store or grocery store on the cheap.
-You’ll need Citric Acid (pick it up in the canning section), Baking Soda and Corn Starch.
-If you want the fizzies to have a scent and color, you’ll need food coloring and essential oil in your favorite scent.
-I wanted a calming scent so I went with lavender.
+These bath bombs only require five ingredients, most of which you can grab at the dollar store or grocery store on the cheap.
+You’ll need Citric Acid, Baking Soda, and Corn Starch.
+If you want the Valentine’s Day Bath Bombs to have a scent and color, you’ll need food coloring and essential oil in your favorite scent.
+I wanted a calming scent so I went with Lavender Essential Oil.
 One important note before you begin; get an allergy mask or something to cover your face before you begin.
 I wised up to this after I spent a few minutes choking on white powder.

-Mix the citric acid, cornstarch and baking soda together in a large bowl.
+Mix the citric acid, cornstarch, and baking soda together in a large bowl.
 Add ten to fifteen drops of essential oil, one at a time, until you reach the amount of scent you want.
 Add five to ten drops of food coloring, 0ne at a time, and mix together until you reach the desired color.
 Now comes the hard part.
 Add water– a couple of drops at a time–and mix.
 You do not want it to be fizzy!
 Only add enough water to make the mixture clump together in your hand.
 I used approximately 10 drops of water total after mixing in the food coloring and essential oil.
 Clump the mixture together by hand and pack it into molds of your choice.
 I used molds similar to these Silicone Chocolate Hard Candy Mold.

 - ¾ cup baking soda